If you are planning a trip to Eastern Europe then this article is for you.

 Is travelling to Eastern Europe safe for solo travellers or women?

-Absolutely yes.
-Apart from Belarus, every county in Eastern Europe has a lower crime rate than countries in Western Europe.
-So the chances of you being robbed, pickpocketed or involved in any form of crime are on par with Western Europe.
+Absolutely.
+Apart from Belarus, every country in Eastern Europe has a lower crime rate than countries in Western Europe.
+So, the chances of you being robbed, pickpocketed, or involved in any form of crime are on par with Western Europe.

-Please note: Some capital cities have a small number of bars where male tourists end up “spending a lot of money” on drinks with pretty girls that invite them there.
+Please note: Some capital cities have a small number of bars where male tourists end up “spending a lot of money” on drinks with pretty girls who invite them there.

 Is it safe to travel to Eastern Europe right now with the war in Ukraine?